velodrome-finance/slipstream/SPECIFICATION.md

 - Rewards roll based on the amount of seconds that the pool spent in a tick range with no active liquidity.
 - Rewards roll on the next call to a notify function.
 If neither notify function is called within a given epoch, then the rewards remain stuck until the next time it is called.
 - This does not address rewards stuck in the gauge from rounding errors.

-Other:
-- Gauges are created atomically with a pool (i.e. on `factory.createPool` as opposed to `voter.createGauge`).
-- Gauges are created using deterministic clones in a manner similar to pools.

 ### Swap Fee Module